radredgreen/wyrecam/README.md

 * First class support for HomeKit
 	* Goal to support HKSV natively from the camera with high performance
 	* Can be disabled through configuration
-* First class support for RTSP
-	* Many custom camera configurations use RTSP to self host video backend processing and vendors are removing this functionality to drive people to their cloud services
-	* Can be disabled through configuration
 * As secure as possible
-	* Only SSHD (dropbear) and HomeKit (Apple APK) / RTSPD (live555) listening ports running.
-SSHD can be disabled.
+	* Only SSHD (dropbear) and HomeKit (Apple APK) listening ports running.
+SSHD is disabled by default.
 	* Secure root password setup at install
 * No anti-features
 	* No web configuration - you'll have to ssh into the camera or use and SD card to configure it